 Tip: Integrate your theme into the postures.
 For example, if you’re theming your class around self-love, a natural selection of postures would include heart openers.

-Energizing or Relaxing
+Energizing or Relaxing Class Sequence?

 As a general rule, moving the spine forward (think backbends) or inverting, are generally more stimulating.
 Flexing the spine towards forward bending (think folds and hip flexion) are more relaxing.
 Whereas twisting can be considering balancing.

-Practice your sequence!
+An easy yoga sequence to teach is one you’ve practiced.
 Get to know how each of the postures and transitions feel in your own body.
 You’ll quickly begin to realize where you can adjust your sequence to flow more fluidly.
 If you have a yogi friend you trust, practice the sequence on them so you can try different cues to get them in and out of postures.
 Practice as much as you can – you will feel so much better feeling prepared.

 What am I missing?
 What tips can you offer for building a yoga sequence?
+Do you have any yoga class sequence ideas to add?